Peijin-Jiang/SolarScope/README.md

 Download and Replace Paths
 After downloading the data, replace the paths in the Jupyter Notebooks to point to the corresponding local directories.

-The prediction images for Kamakura, Japan can be processed and visualized by running the prediction_image_import.ipynb notebook (with your own Google Staic Maps API)
+The prediction images for Kamakura, Japan can be obtained by running the prediction_image_import.ipynb notebook (with your own Google Staic Maps API)